 If you don’t have the time to do extra cooking projects, then over the next few days or weeks, consider doubling or tripling meals you are already making and freezing the extras.

-To help you do this, use your Scramble meal plan (if you aren’t yet a member, sign up for a two-week FREE trial to try us out and get some support with planning meals during this stressful time)!
+To help you do this, use your Scramble meal plan (if you aren’t yet a member, sign up for a FREE trial to try us out and get some support with planning meals during this stressful time)!
 All you need to do is:

 Open a recipe you are planning on making